Longroader/ZFRefresh/README.md

 ## License

-Hero is available under the MIT license.
+ZFRefresh is available under the MIT license.
 See the LICENSE file for more info.